Roman-Supernova-PIT/campari/README.md

 ## Environment
-To create an environment to run this code \
-The following 'module load' will be necessary on NERSC \
+To create an environment to run this code the following 'module load' will be necessary on NERSC \
-On other systems 'conda' may be already in your path. \
+On other systems 'conda' may be already in your path.
 Consult the documentation for the relevant system. \

 ```
 module load conda